cyclus/cyclus/doc/domain_model_document/materials_and_isotopes.rst

 PRPP indices, etc. can all be found from mass flow data.
 Many fuel cycle simulation tools only track fuel materials for this reason.

-Cyclus tracks many objects and resources beyond matierials, but they remain the primary unit of information in the simulator.
+Cyclus tracks many objects and resources, but materials remain the primary unit of information in the simulator.

 CompMaps